RiccardoEvangelisti/Data-Analytics-Project/relazione_v0.md

 The dataset used in this project consists of a single csv file with 252175 rows and 91 columns.
 One of the columns represents the year of publication of the song, ranging from 1956 to 2009.
 All other columns contain floating-point numbers related to the audio track, making the entire dataset continuous.
 For this reason, regression models were used to solve the problem.

+Before proceeding with further operations, the dataset was analyzed to check for missing or duplicate values.
+It was found that there are no missing values and only 52 duplicate rows.
+Since they are very few and mainly related to the most represented classes, we decided to remove them.